 The information provided in this document is for discussion purposes only.
 It does not represent a firm quote and it does not commit University personnel, facilities or funds.
 Final terms and conditions of this sponsored activity are subject to University review and authorization of a formal proposal or agreement.

 The type of proposal that most often meets the requirements to be submitted directly by the investigator is a notification of interest (e.g., letter of intent, preliminary proposal, concept paper) to submit a future formal proposal on behalf of the University.
 Care must be taken to ensure that any proposal contacts or activities prior to submission of a formally approved proposal on behalf of the University do not create any University commitments.

 When Must a Proposal be Reviewed and Authorized by the University?

-All proposals that do not meet the conditions above must be submitted through the Sponsored Programs or Innovation and Commercialization offices.
-Standard internal deadlines apply for all proposals submitted through these offices.
+All proposals that do not meet the conditions above must be submitted through Sponsored Programs.
+Standard internal deadlines apply for all proposals submitted through Sponsored Programs.